mrMusharaf/Data-Manipulation-with-Pandas/README.md

 - **Excel**: `pd.read_excel('path_to_your_file/homelessness.xlsx')`
 - **JSON**: `pd.read_json('path_to_your_file/homelessness.json')`

 Make sure to adjust the file path according to where your dataset is located.
-Once loaded, you can proceed with applying the various data manipulation techniques as described earlier.)
+Once loaded, you can proceed with applying the various data manipulation techniques)

 #### Sorting Rows